tomeichlersmith/umn-cluster/README.md

   - Ubuntu or Fedora?
   - [Rocky Linux](https://rockylinux.org/)
     - [Installation docs](https://docs.rockylinux.org/guides/installation/)
+  - **Needs driver support for hard disk controllers used in R410 computers**
+    - Chad discovered that RedHat 8.5 variants _do not_ have these drivers and require a hacky workaround
+    - Proprietary cables could be used to rewire the disks to use the onboard SATA connections
 - Auth
   - VAS and AD using IDs from central IT
+  - General confirmation from Keith Mein that Self Managed machines (us) could be allowed into the domain
   - LDAP retired by central IT, would mean we'd need to handle our own auth ==> recipe for disaster
 - [Filesystem](filesystem) and storage
   - ZFS for some storage and larger home directories